grafana/grafana/docs/sources/datasources/_index.md

 Each data source comes with a _query editor_, which formulates custom queries according to the source's particular structure.
-After you add a data source, you can use it as an input for many operations:
+After you add and configure a data source, you can use it as an input for many operations:
 - Query the data with [Explore]({{< relref "../explore" >}}).
 - Visualize it in [panels]({{< relref "../panels-visualizations" >}}).
 - Create rules for [alerts]({{< relref "../alerting" >}}).